About the CoVAC Initiative

 - Leverage campus and community assets to promote masking, physical distancing, handwashing, and vaccination.

-- Educate campus health professionals regarding COVID-19 vaccination best practices through webinars, workshops, publications, videos, and a curated resource library
+- Educated campus health professionals regarding COVID-19 vaccination best practices through webinars, workshops, publications and videos

 In February 2021, the Centers for Disease Control and Prevention (CDC) and ACHA entered into a cooperative agreement funding two projects: The Higher Education COVID-19 Community of Practice (HECCOP) and the Campus COVID-19 Vaccine Initiative (CoVAC).
 HECCOP focused on bolstering behavioral mitigation strategies through peer-to-peer engagement, and CoVAC focused on building COVID-19 vaccine confidence across campus.
 The two project teams worked closely together to provide a cohesive strategy for COVID-19 management on college campuses, producing educational content, publications, and toolkits through into the start of the Fall 2021 semester.